-Water pollution occurs when contaminants negatively effect a body of water.
+Water pollution occurs when contaminants negatively affect a body of water.
 No matter where it originates, water pollution is a huge problem.
 Finding the source of contamination is important: it can help in reducing the pollution of a body of water.

 Water pollution is divided into two main types: point source and nonpoint source.

 When a body of water is directly polluted at a single location from an identifiable source (such as a pipe that leads factory waste directly into a lake), this is referred to as point source pollution.
 Point source pollution is discernible, confined and discrete.